How to generate an OpenAPI document with FastAPI

 We recommend you add tags to all operations in FastAPI, whether you’re building a big application or only have a handful of operations, so that operations can be grouped by tag in generated SDK code and documentation.

-Add Tags to Operations
+Add tags to operations

 The most straightforward way to add tags is to edit each operation and add a list of tags.
 This example highlights the tags list.

-Add Metadata to Tags
+Add metadata to tags

 You can add metadata to your tags to further improve the developer experience.